 Perhaps anyone can create a logo because all logos are already created and we simply unveil them through the creative process and then tag them with “TM” and claim them as “ours.”
 But the more you can define the nature of your own life’s purpose and that of your company’s the more you will see its creative nature becomes realized.
 Is a logo ever a finished product?
 No, because it is always being defined by what it represents, it is always being projected upon and used to project on others and what that projection is will, in some degree, continue to shift.
 This is not bad, nor good, but a logo needs to maintain the paradox of a fluctuating fixture – a constant for change.

-BlindDrop Design Inc. offers full creative media development for Corporate Identities (yes, including logos), Graphic Design services, Web Video production, along with Web design, development and hosting.
+BlindDrop Design Inc. offers full creative media development for Corporate Identities (yes, including logos), Graphic Design services, Web Video production, along with Web design, development and managed WordPress hosting.
 Please contact us if you would like more information about any of these professional services.